lhofmann/paraview-network-editor/README.md

 ![CI](https://github.com/lhofmann/paraview-network-editor/workflows/CI/badge.svg)

 This is an attempt to create a 2D network editor for ParaView, that replaces the built-in tree view pipeline editor.

-In its current state, this is a prototype at best, so **use at your own risk**!
+![Demo](demo.gif)

 This project is in large parts based on inviwo (https://github.com/inviwo/inviwo), which is licensed under the BSD 2-Clause license.
 See `LICENSE.inviwo` for details.

-![Demo](demo.gif)

 ## Usage

-[GitHub Actions ](https://github.com/lhofmann/paraview-network-editor/actions) (Github login required) is set up to automatically build Linux binaries.
+[GitHub Actions ](https://github.com/lhofmann/paraview-network-editor/actions) (Github login required) is set up to automatically build Linux binaries compatible with ParaView v5.9.1.

-Download [ParaView-5.8.0-MPI-Linux-Python3.7-64bit](https://www.paraview.org/files/v5.8/ParaView-5.8.0-MPI-Linux-Python3.7-64bit.tar.gz) and the [build artifacts](https://github.com/lhofmann/paraview-network-editor/suites/1358473689/artifacts/22120907), and extract both in the same location.
+Download [ParaView-5.9.1-MPI-Linux-Python3.8-64bit](https://www.paraview.org/files/v5.9/ParaView-5.9.1-MPI-Linux-Python3.8-64bit.tar.gz) and [build artifacts](https://github.com/lhofmann/paraview-network-editor/actions), and extract both in the same location.

 ### Building from Source